 Vectorborne transmission of YF virus occurs via the bite of an infected mosquito, primarily Aedes or Haemagogus spp.
-Nonhuman and human primates are the main reservoirs of the virus, with anthroponotic (human-to-vector-to-human) transmission occurring.
-There are 3 transmission cycles for YF virus: sylvatic (jungle), intermediate (savannah), and urban.
+Nonhuman primates and humans are the main reservoirs of the virus, and anthroponotic (human-to-vector-to-human) transmission occurs.
+YF virus has 3 transmission cycles: sylvatic (jungle), intermediate (savannah), and urban.

 Humans infected with YF virus experience the highest levels of viremia shortly before onset of fever and for the first 3–5 days of illness, during which time they can transmit the virus to mosquitoes.
-Given the high level of viremia, bloodborne transmission theoretically can occur via transfusion or needlesticks.
-One case of perinatal transmission of wild-type YF virus has been documented from a woman who developed symptoms of YF, 3 days before giving birth.
-The infant tested positive for YF viral RNA and died of fulminant YF on the 12th day of life.
+Because of the high level of viremia, bloodborne transmission theoretically can occur via transfusion or needlesticks.
+One case of perinatal transmission of wild-type YF virus from a woman who developed symptoms of YF 3 days prior to delivery has been documented; the infant subsequently tested positive for YF viral RNA and died of fulminant YF on the 12th day of life.

-YF occurs in sub-Saharan Africa and tropical South America, where it is endemic and intermittently epidemic (see Tables 4-23 and 4-24 for a list of countries with risk of YF virus transmission).
+YF occurs in sub-Saharan Africa and tropical South America, where it is endemic and intermittently epidemic (see Table 5-22 and Table 5-23 for lists of countries with risk of YF virus transmission).
 Most YF disease in humans is due to sylvatic or intermediate transmission cycles.
-However, urban YF occurs periodically in Africa and sporadically in the Americas.
-In areas of Africa with persistent circulation of YF virus, natural immunity accumulates with age; consequently, infants and children are at highest risk for disease.
-In South America, YF occurs most frequently in unimmunized young men exposed to mosquito vectors through their work in forested areas.
+Urban YF occurs periodically in Africa and sporadically in the Americas.
+In areas of Africa with persistent circulation of YF virus, natural immunity accumulates with age; consequently, infants and children are at greatest risk for disease.
+In South America, YF occurs most frequently in unimmunized young people exposed to mosquito vectors through their work in forested areas.

-Table 4-23.
-Countries with risk of yellow fever (YF) virus transmission1
+Table 5-22 Countries with risk for yellow fever (YF) virus transmission1

 2These countries are not holoendemic (only a portion of the country has risk of YF virus + transmission).
-See Maps 4-13 and 4-14 and yellow fever vaccine recommendations (Yellow Fever & Malaria Information, by Country) for details.
+For details, see Map 5-10, Map 5-11, and YF vaccine recommendations (Sec.
+2, Ch.
+5, Yellow Fever Vaccine & Malaria Prevention Information, by Country).

 São Tomé and Príncipe